Lak2k1/Brain-Tumor-Segmentation/README.md

 This repository contains the implementation of a brain tumor segmentation model using the ResUNET architecture.
 The model is trained to segment brain tumors in MRI images, providing accurate and detailed tumor masks.
 The ResUNET architecture utilizes residual blocks, batch normalization, max pooling, upsampling, and concatenation to achieve state-of-the-art performance in segmentation tasks.

+## Dataset
+The [training dataset](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation) consists of 3929 MRI images, out of which 1373 images are accompanied by masked tumor images.
+This dataset is used to train the ResUNET model for brain tumor segmentation.

 ## Model Architecture

 The ResUNET architecture is designed to effectively segment brain tumors in MRI images.
 Here's a brief overview of the model architecture and key components: